pingevt/iiif_media_source/README.md

 - Unit Tests
   - [ ] Need to test and finish Dimension in `IiifImageUrlParams`
 - Functional Tests
+ - [ ]
 - Browser Tests
+  - [ ] Check each image style effect and combination.
+We should be able to set it and check the end of any image url string.
+  - [ ] Check responsive images
+  - [ ] Check "fallbacks" for responsive images